 patient.
 After all, he didn't choose to move and will need a period of adjustment.

-news is that for the most part dogs are closely bonded to their families and handle transitions better than
+The good news is that for the most part dogs are closely bonded to their families and handle transitions better than other pets.

 Moving With Dogs Handbook